JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_recommended_policy_changes2.md

 ### (7) The OSPI needs to correct and clarify their Per Pupil Expenditure (PPE) reports to include all expenses.
 Currently the OSPI’s PPE reports (including their online school district report cards) do not include capital outlays nor interest on debt.
 The OSPI PPE statistics only include school districts' General Fund expenses.
-This fact needs to at least be clearly stated until the OSPI produces PPE statistics that include all expenses.
+This fact needs to at least be clearly stated on the OSPI's district report cards until the OSPI produces PPE statistics that include all expenses.
 The OSPI's PPE fails to give the general public and state legislators a complete understanding of what school districts are actually spending.

 [Link to the report on total per pupil expenditures by school district](https://schooldataproject.com/ppe_vs_low_income)

 ### (8) There should be more public charter schools with funding at the same level as the traditional public school districts.
 Currently WA's public charter schools are funded at a lower amount than the traditional public school districts.
-Charter schools are not allowed to run local school levies nor school bonds.
+Charter schools are not allowed to run local school levies nor local school bonds.